The Cocker Spaniel is a friendly, happy dog. Just be prepared to spend time and money on grooming to keep your dog’s coat beautiful and healthy.

 - Tan Points.
 The points can be found over the eyes, under the ears, on the sides of the muzzle, on the feet or legs, on the chest, and under the tail.

-The dogs are known for having a smooth gait and are capable of fast speeds and high endurance.
+The dogs are known for smooth gaits and can run fast with high endurance.

 Breed behavior characteristics

-Unfortunately, because they so enjoy spending time with their people, the dogs should not be left alone outdoors.
-If they often are left alone for extended periods, they may become bored and then destructive and will be likely to dig, chew, and bark.
+If they are often left alone for extended periods, they may become bored and destructive and will likely dig, chew, and bark.
 In extreme cases, the breed can develop separation anxiety.

 Health tests and certifications

-To ensure you are getting a healthy Cocker Spaniel, the American Spaniel Club recommends choosing a breeder who tests all dogs before breeding.
+To ensure you are getting a healthy Cocker Spaniel, the American Spaniel Club recommends choosing a breeder who tests all dogs before breeding to help reduce your risk of health issues.

 The tests should include screening for inherited conditions related to eye health and orthopedic disorders.